icdevs/Icdevs_mainsite/_posts/2022-02-26-Bitcoin on the IC Reference Implementation.md

 ## Bounty Details

 * Bounty Amount: $10,000 USD of ICP at award date
-* ICDevs.org DFINITY Bounty Accelerator Grant Match Available: $10000 USD of ICP at award time.
+* ICDevs.org DFINITY Foundation Grant Match Available: $10000 USD of ICP at award time.
 If you would like to accelerate this bounty, donations to 76aeadf2a9cfa62c3b8543360f18d90cff46e03e39afaf8d9604d3f2c46ec069 will add .75 ICP to this issue and .25 ICP to fund other ICDevs.org initiatives.
 * Project Type: Team
 * Opened: 02/26/2021
 * Time Commitment: Weeks